merenlab/anvio/anvio/docs/artifacts/kegg-metabolism.md

 Depending on the output options used when running %(anvi-estimate-metabolism)s, these files will have different formats.
 This page describes and provides examples of the various output file types.

+Please note that the examples below show only KEGG data, but user-defined metabolic pathways (%(user-metabolism)s) can also be included in this output!

 ### How to get to this output
 ![A beautiful workflow of metabolism reconstruction in anvi'o](../../images/metabolism_reconstruction.png)